Dentistry and Compounding

 Improving oral health is more than treating disease

 Dentists, oral surgeons, orthodontists, and others in oral healthcare are taking advantage of the same type of partnership that other healthcare providers have been seeking with Health Dimensions Clinical Pharmacy.
-It’s because they have the same interest in addressing oral health and similar needs for innovative treatments for a variety of oral diseases and conditions.
+It’s because they have the same interest in addressing oral diseases and conditions, and promoting optimal oral health.
 A compounding pharmacy meets those needs.

 What are oral diseases?